dikshasharma95/dikshasharma95/README.md

 ## 🚀 What I’m Currently Working On

-* **Smart Study Assistant (LLM + RAG)** 🚀 – AI-powered system where users upload notes (PDF/TXT) and get accurate answers using Retrieval-Augmented Generation.
+* **🧠 Smart Study Assistant (LLM + RAG)** – Building an intelligent question-answering system using Retrieval-Augmented Generation, where users upload documents and receive context-aware answers powered by LLMs.
-* **CodeInsight AI** – AI-powered bug prediction & code quality analysis system using ML-based risk scoring.
+* **🤖 CodeInsight AI** – Developing an ML-based system to predict bug risk and analyze software quality using code metrics.
-* **Vehicle Parking Management System** – Real-time parking slot management system.
-* **Quiz Master Web App** – Full-stack quiz platform with timer-based assessments.

 ---